HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the this profile:
+The following are example usage scenarios for this profile:

--   Query for a specific procedure or test request such as an electrocardiogram (ECG) order or a referral to a support program.
+-   Query for a specific procedure or test request, such as an electrocardiogram (ECG) order or a referral to a support program.
--   Query for a specific service offered to a patient such as a referral to a support program.
+-   Query for a specific service offered to a patient, such as a referral to a support program.
--   Query for category of service request (e.g. all cardiology requests)
+-   Query for a category of service request (e.g., all cardiology requests)

 ### Mandatory and Must Support Data Elements

-The following data-elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
+The following data elements must always be present ([Mandatory] definition) or must be supported if the data is present in the sending system ([Must Support] definition).
 They are presented below in a simple human-readable explanation.
 Profile specific guidance and examples are provided as well.
 The [Formal Views] below provides the  formal summary, definitions, and  terminology requirements.

 **Each Service Request must have:**